 The COVID-19 pandemic led to many challenges for businesses across the world, and here in Europe companies have been severely affected.
 Health companies have seen orders decline for routine care as healthcare providers focus on the immediate threat caused by the virus.

 For some, this has meant closing their doors, laying off employees, or making use of private or government support to continue operating on a minor level until there is a return to the norm.
 Some companies, however, have spotted connections between their offering and the huge demand created by the pandemic.
 One such company is EIT Health-supported A3P Biomedical based in Stockholm, Sweden.
-A3P Biomedical has developed and commercialised Stockholm3, a blood-based test that increases detection of aggressive prostate cancer by 100% and reduces unnecessary biopsies by 50%.1
+A3P Biomedical has developed and commercialised Stockholm3, a blood-based test that doubles the numbers of aggressive cancers that are identified and reduces unnecessary biopsies by 50%.1